Climate Case Ireland

-Friends of the Irish Environment v Government of Ireland (also known as Climate Case Ireland) was an important climate change case decided by the Irish Supreme Court in 2020.
+Friends of the Irish Environment v Government of Ireland (also known as Climate Case Ireland) was a landmark climate change case decided by the Irish Supreme Court in 2020.
 In the case, the Supreme Court quashed the Government of Ireland's 2017 National Mitigation Plan on the grounds that it lacked the specificity required by the Irish Climate Action and Low Carbon Development Act 2015 (the 2015 Climate Act).
 The Supreme Court ordered the government to create a new plan which was compliant with the 2015 Climate Act.

 The case was initiated by environmental activist group Friends of the Irish Environment (FIE) in response to Ireland's substantial gap to its 2020 emissions target and insufficient progress towards "a low carbon, climate resilient and environmentally sustainable economy by the end of the year 2050".
 The Supreme Court dismissed FIE's rights-based arguments, stating that FIE as a corporate entity did not enjoy personal rights.
 The decision, marking the first time Irish courts held the government accountable for climate inaction, was acclaimed as a turning point and was internationally noted.
 The UN Special Rapporteur on human rights and the environment, David R. Boyd, called the case "a landmark decision" which "sets a precedent for courts around the world to follow".